NixLayeredStore/rfcs/rfcs/0000-local-overlay-store.md

   The lower store is never written to (no modifications or even filesystem locks) so any slow NFS write and sync paths should not be encountered.

 - No rigidity of the lower store.
-  Since we are not overlaying raw SQLite DBs, it is fine if data is shuffled around in the lower store.
-  (Indeed, when the lower store is a daemon, we don't directly see its DB at all!)
-  We just need *logical append-only-ness*, not *physical immutablility*:
-  As long as nothing referenced by the `local-overlay` store is deleted in the lower store, everything should be fine.
+  Since Nix sees both the `overlay-store`'s DB and the lower store, it is possible for it to be aware of and utilize objects that were added to the lower store after the upper store was created.

 This gives us a "best of all three worlds" solution.